Risk Management Principles & Practices

 This course targets project leaders involved in managing risk in capital projects.
 Recommended attendees include Program Managers, Project Managers, Project Engineers, Architects, Project Controls Managers, Design Managers, Designers, Quality Managers, Project Management Office leaders, Construction Managers, Technical Managers, Project Estimators, Contract Administrators, Quantity Surveyors, and others.

 - Interactive exercise – participants will complete a survey on the level of maturity of project risk management in their organization.

-- Introduction to the CII’s Risk Management best practice area and its role in improving project performance
+- Introduction to the Construction Industry Institute’s Risk Management best practice area and its role in improving project performance

 Risk Management Process